Solo oboe 1,picc,Eh,2(bcl),1 1,2,1 T,1 perc strings

 The accompanying body is carefully chosen: a small string group, single woodwinds (with piccolo added, English horn replacing oboe, and a second clarinet doubling bass clarinet), brass quartet, timpani and percussion.
 The orchestra is often treated soloistically: the prominent role of the clarinet and solo string trio in the first movement, the solo cello in the second and the fugato for ten solo strings in the finale are examples.
 This concerto not only features a soloist, it contrasts an individual with a mass of individuals, each of whom retains his identity.

-This is a likable, gracefully neo-Classic score with a great deal of interplay between the oboe and soloists within the orchestra, and some delightfully worked-out counterpoint.
-At the end of the slow movement the work seemed to be left hanging. –Allan Kozinn, New York Times
+This is a likable, gracefully neo-Classic score with a great deal of interplay between the oboe and soloists within the orchestra, and some delightfully worked-out counterpoint. –Allan Kozinn, New York Times